-- I have been a qualified counsellor for 11years and am experienced in working with issues such as depression, trauma, relationship difficulties and anxiety
+- I have been a qualified counsellor for 15 years and am experienced in working with issues such as depression, trauma, relationship difficulties and anxiety

-- I work in practice near Petworth offering day time and evening appointments.
+- I work in practice near Petworth offering day time appointments.
 Free initial consultation available.

 - I have a wealth of life experiences and I worked for nearly six years as a voluntary counsellor in an agency in Surrey.
 I also worked at The Eaves In Godalming for 3 years in private practice.
 I worked with survivors of abuse in an organisation in West Sussex for 3 years.

 - I practice from home in a rural area in the South Downs within reach of Petworth, Billingshurst, Midhurst, Northchapel, Chichester and Pulborough.
 I work with individuals covering any type of life issue under the BACP code of ethics and have insurance and supervision.
 I am accessible by car and you can park in my drive.

 - I also offer supervision as I am a qualified supervisor.If you would like to know more, please look at my web site. www.counsellingpetworth.co.uk